Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 compensated by delivering slightly increased 5V (5.3V).

 You can also still power the
-HAT/RPi through USB.
+HAT/RPi through Micro-USB.
 In that case you have to ensure that the HAT will be provided with stable 5V, for example by the official Raspberry Pi universal power supply.
 The USB/DC supply voltages are measured and accessible through the API.